About 15% of the tumors originating within the human skull arise in the pituitary gland.

-For a long time it was believed that pituitary adenomas rarely assumed clinically active form.
-However, this perception has been changed by research showing that such pituitary adenomas affect 1 in 1000 people.
+For a long time, it was believed that pituitary adenomas rarely assumed clinically active form.
+However, this perception has been changed by research showing that such effect 1 in 1000 people.

 This gland, referred to as the “Master Gland” of the body, is located right below the human brain and is divided into two lobes.

 Different pituitary adenomas have structural, histological and functional differences.

 They are classified on the basis of the hormone they secrete.
 The non-functioning tumors which are not capable of secreting any hormones are referred to as “chromophobic” or null cell adenomas.

 - Lactotrophic adenomas or Prolactinomas – The most common type of pituitary adenoma detected due to high Prolactin levels in the blood.

 - Somatotrophic adenomas – Characterized by stunted or abnormal growth.